The Final Problem (Sherlock)

-"The Final Problem" is the third episode of the fourth series of the British television series Sherlock and the thirteenth episode overall.
-The episode was first broadcast on BBC One, PBS, Channel One and 1+1 on 15 January 2017.
+"The Final Problem" is the third episode of the fourth series, and the series finale, of the British television series Sherlock, and the thirteenth episode overall.
+The episode first aired on BBC One, PBS, Channel One and 1+1 on 15 January 2017.

 Plot

-A panic-stricken little girl wakes up on an aeroplane and finds everybody asleep.
-She picks a mobile phone up and hears Jim Moriarty announce, "Welcome to the final problem".
+A young girl wakes up on an aeroplane and finds everybody asleep.
+Panic stricken, she picks up a mobile phone and attempts to call for help only to hear the voice of Jim Moriarty announce, "Welcome to the final problem".

-Mycroft Holmes is at home, where Sherlock and Watson trick him into revealing that their sister, Eurus, exists.
-At 221B Baker Street, Mycroft explains that Eurus was an era-defining genius on a par with Isaac Newton, with intellectual capacities far greater than Sherlock's and Mycroft's, coupled with a total lack of normal sensation and emotion.
-Mycroft reveals that their parents sent Eurus to a mental institution after she kidnapped and drowned Sherlock's dog Redbeard and after she burned their home down.
-Mycroft withheld this from Sherlock because Eurus had traumatized him as a child, taunting him with an enigmatic song, and leading ultimately to Mycroft having his memories "rewritten", he'd also been lying to their parents about Eurus not surviving the blaze she had set.
-An adult Mycroft then sent her to a Government "Black site" and maximum-security facility, a "Prison within a prison", in the North Sea, Sherrinford, unknown to anyone outside very high ranking government officials and only on a need to know basis.
-When Mycroft insists that she is secured, a quadcopter carrying a motion-activated grenade flies into Sherlock's flat.
+After staging a break-in at his home and tricking him into revealing Eurus' existence, Mycroft Holmes reveals that, like himself and Sherlock, Eurus was also born with advanced intellectual abilities, even being described as an era-defining genius on a par with Isaac Newton.
+However, she also has a total lack of normal sensation and emotion.

+When she kidnapped and killed Sherlock's dog, Redbeard, and set their house on fire, Sherlock's parents sent Eurus to a mental institution.
+But Mycroft reveals that, behind their parents' backs, he had Eurus transferred to a Government "Black site" and maximum-security facility, a "Prison within a prison", in the North Sea.

+The whole experience had been so deeply traumatising to Sherlock that his memories of her had been “rewritten”.

+Their conversation is interrupted when a quadcopter carrying a motion-activated grenade flies into Sherlock's flat.
 John, Sherlock, and Mycroft flee as the bomb detonates, blasting Holmes and Watson out of the windows.

-Later, John and Sherlock hijack a fishing trawler to travel to Sherrinford, carrying out a diversionary plan so that Sherlock can reach Eurus' cell.
+Later, John and Sherlock hijack a fishing trawler to travel to Sherrinford, carrying out a diversionary plan so that Sherlock can reach Eurus' cell with Mycroft disguising himself as a fisherman.

 Mycroft and John corner the prison governor, discovering that he has explicitly disobeyed Mycroft's protocol and has allowed Eurus to interact with prison staff.
 Using her skill to "reprogram" everyone she speaks with, Eurus has effectively ruled the prison.
-Meanwhile, Sherlock talks to Eurus, but she attacks him and knocks him unconscious.
-The guards lock Sherlock, John, Mycroft, and the governor together in Eurus's old cell.
+Meanwhile, Sherlock talks to Eurus, but after toying with him, particularly about Redbeard's death, she attacks him and knocks him unconscious (by pretending that there was a glass wall between them).
+The guards lock Sherlock, John, Mycroft, and the governor together in Eurus' old cell.